Riemannian exponential and quantization: Quantization of contravariant tensors. Dequantization of differential operators

 \begin{defi} The function $F\in\AC$ corresponding to the tensor $\Phi$ dequantized of the differential operator $P$ will be called \emph{Hamiltonian of $P$} with respect to the connection $\nabla$. \end{defi}

-The symplectic structure $\omega_2$ of $T^*M$ assign to each $F\in\AC$ a Hamiltonian vector field $D_F$, as we have already remembered in section \ref{previas}, by the rule $D_F\lrcorner\,\omega_2=dF$.
-These hamiltonian fields are the \emph{infinitesimal contact transformations} of Lie \cite{Lie1,Lie2}; they are the infinitesimal generators of the 1-parametric groups of automorphisms of $T^*M$ which preserve its symplectic structure.
+The symplectic structure $\omega_2$ of $T^*M$ assigns to each $F\in\AC$ a Hamiltonian vector field $D_F$, as we have already remembered in section \ref{previas}, by the rule $D_F\lrcorner\,\omega_2=dF$.
+A complex vector field in $M$ (= a derivation of the ring $ \C^\infty(M) $) is separated into real and imaginary parts as a pair of real tangent fields in $ M $.
+This way, in general, $ D_F $ is considered a pair of real tangent fields, each of which is an \emph{infinitesimal canonical transformation} (i.c.t.) in the sense of Lie \cite{Lie1,Lie2}.
+The i.c.t. are infinitesimal generators of (local) uniparametric groups of automorphisms of the manifold $ T^*M $ that preserve its symplectic structure.